Homeschool / Home-Based Instruction

 This declaration is to be filed by September 15 of the school year or within two weeks of the beginning of any public school quarter, trimester, or semester.

-If you will be providing full-time Home-Based Instruction for your child(ren), please return this completed form to the District Office:
+If you will be providing full-time Home-Based Instruction for your child(ren), please complete this online form.

-If your child(ren) will be attending one of our district schools for any services(e.g., speech, OT, etc.) or classes (e.g., music, PE, reading, etc.) IN ADDITION to being homeschooled, this form needs to be completed and signed by a school official:
+If your child(ren) will be attending one of our district schools for any services(e.g., speech, OT, etc.) or classes (e.g., music, PE, reading, etc.) IN ADDITION to being homeschooled, this online form needs to be completed:

 PARENTAL RESPONSIBILITIES AND RESOURCESFor more information about home-based instruction and parent responsibilities:

 - Steilacoom SD Policy No. 3114: Part-Time, Home-Based, or Off-Campus Students

 - OSPI website: www.k12.wa.us/privateed/homebaseded/